fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 related2: expose-plex-with-cloudflare
 ---

+> [warning] **Important!**
+>
-> Please note that effective April 29, 2025 an active Plex Pass subscription is required to remotely access Plex -- the below still works as is to get through CGNAT _with Plex Pass_, however if you are trying to share your library _without_ Plex Pass (or without the user you're sharing with have a Remote Watch Pass) then additional configuration is required.
+>  Effective April 29, 2025 an active Plex Pass subscription is required to remotely access Plex -- the below still works as is to get through CGNAT with **Plex Pass**, however if you are trying to share your library **without** Plex Pass (or without the user you're sharing with have a Remote Watch Pass) then additional configuration is required.
 >
 > I have added a section at the end to setup the Plex server as a
 >subnet router and exit node, which seems to be a workaround to get this to work.
 Please <a href="mailto:contact@fullmetalbrackets.com">let me know</a> if this no longer works, since I cannot test it myself as a lifetime Plex Pass owner!